joelkuiper/Llamora/README.md

 This project has **several limitations** by design.
 It's important to understand them if you plan to use or extend this code:

-- **Limited Scalability:** By default, Llamora processes requests with a single worker (the llama.cpp/llamafile server).
+- **Limited Scalability:** Llamora mirrors the llama.cpp/llamafile server's available parallel slots (configure via `LLAMORA_LLM__SERVER__PARALLEL`, set `parallel` under `[default.LLM.server]` in `settings.toml`, or use the server's `--parallel` flag).
+Without tuning this often means a single in-flight request.
 For heavy traffic, consider running multiple instances or a dedicated model service.

 - **No API or External Interface:** The app doesn't expose an API for programmatic access, it's purely a web interface.
 That's fine for interactive use, but if you wanted to use this as a backend service, you'd have to add JSON endpoints or similar.